ThePhoenix77/born2beroot/README.md

     - In host browser, connect to http://127.0.0.1:8080 and finish WordPress installation.

+  * Postfix Service:

+     - Postfix definition:

+       ```
+       Postfix is a free and open-source Mail Transfer Agent (MTA).
+       In simpler terms, it's the software onyour server that handles
+       the routing and delivery of emails.

+       Here's a breakdown of what an MTA does:

+       	-> Receives Incoming Emails: When someone sends an email to an address
+       on your domain (e.g., [email address removed]), Postfix receives that email.

+       	-> Routes Emails: Postfix figures out where to send the email based on
+       the recipient's address.
+It might deliver the email directly to a mailbox on
+       your server, or it might send it on to another server.

+       	-> Delivers Emails: Postfix uses protocols like SMTP (Simple Mail Transfer Protocol)
+       to send emails to their final destination.

+       ```
+      - Postfix advantages:
+        ```
+        Postfix is known for being:

+        	->Fast and Efficient: It can handle large volumes of email traffic efficiently.

+        	->Secure: It incorporates security features to protect your server from spam and
+        other threats.

+        	-> Easy to Administer: It's known for being relatively easy to set up and manage
+        compared to some other MTAs.

+        So, if you want your Debian VM to send and receive emails, installing Postfix
+        is a great option!
+        ```
+      - Postfix installation steps:
+      - Update and Install Packages:
+      - Type: ```$ sudo apt update```
+      - Install Postfix and the mailutils package
+        ```
+        sudo apt install postfix mailutils
+        ```

+      - Postfix Configuration:
+      - During installation, Postfix will prompt you with configuration options.
+Here's what to choose:
+        Visit and follow this video tuorial steps on configuring and testing postfix service on Debian VM [link](https://www.youtube.com/watch?v=oRxk8KWlNRc&t=4s)

+       - Editing main.cf (Optional):
+         While the basic configuration is done, you might want to edit the main Postfix configuration file /etc/postfix/main.cf for further customization.

+       - Type: ```$ sudo nano /etc/postfix/main.cf```
+       - Common customizations in main.cf include:

+         	/*/ Relay restrictions: Define which networks are allowed to send emails through your server.

+         	/*/ Mailbox location: Specify where incoming emails are stored.

+         	/*/ Alias settings: Create email aliases for forwarding.

+       - Restart Postfix:
+         ```
+         $ sudo systemctl restart postfix
+         ```

+       - Once you've made any edits (or left it as is), save the main.cf file and restart Postfix for the changes to take effect
+       - Type: $ sudo systemctl restart postfix

+    * Testing:
+       - You can test your Postfix setup by sending a test email.
+Here's an example using the mail command:
+         ```echo "This is a test email" | mail -s "Postfix Test" root```

+       - This sends an email with the subject "Postfix Test" to the root user on your VM.
+Check the root user's mailbox
+          to see if the email arrived.

 ## Contributing

 If you would like to contribute to this repository by adding new solutions or improving existing ones, please follow these steps: